lyl24/lyl24-ece4960/lab4.md

 | Width (chassis) | 7.3 cm |
 | Height (chassis) | 5 cm |

-In addition, the weight of the car with just the battery is ___ .
+In addition, the weight of the car with just the battery is 518 grams, and this increases to 553 grams when the Artemis, sensors, wire, and 650 mAh batteries are added (these values were measured by Syd).
 Given that the car is pretty short and wide, the center of mass is low to the ground, and it is difficult for the car to flip over on its side.
 Since the motors are quite powerful, the car can still do front flips and back flips with ease.

 ### Batteries
 Measuring the battery life and time to full charge provides valuable information on how long we can drive the car and how long we have to wait for it to get to full charge again.